jtschuster/ekho/README.rst

 Ekho
 ====

-This repository contains the code required to run the ekho.
+This repository contains the code required to run the Ekho.

 Tool Requirements
 -----------------